 Austen was probably also inspired by meeting the twins, Charles Maurice and Edward Julius Detmold, who reputedly introduced Austen to the rich colour, incisive line and striking compositions of Japanese prints including the woodblock prints, which had flooded into Britain from the 1860s.

 With such support – and with regular trips to the Zoological Gardens in Regent’s Park – Winifred Austen developed into a skilful and expressive artist.
 She painted in oils and watercolour but was also, from the outset, interested in graphic media, working especially with etchings and dry-points.

 From about 1906, Austen began to work on her own plates.
 Over her long life, she produced about 200.
 In 1902, she was elected to the Society of Women Artists, in 1907 to the Royal Society of Painter-Etchers and Engravers, and to the Royal Institute of Painters in Water Colours in 1933.
 She was also a fellow of the Royal Zoological Society from 1903.

 Driven by her own inclination and, perhaps, the demands of the market, she continued to explore the effects she could achieve with aquatint and colour printing and, from 1922, she increasingly worked with dry-point, rather than etching.

 Austen increasingly focused on birds.
-Her images are always tremendously evocative, capturing the character of the bird – in flight, creeping through the undergrowth, singing, courting.
+Her images are always tremendously evocative, capturing the character of the bird - in flight, creeping through the undergrowth, singing, courting.
+A good example can be seen in my postcard of Pied Wagtail from an original watercolour.
 At the same time, the compositions are often bold, dramatically asymmetrical, commanding the foreground, contrasting the strong, spiky black lines of the etched plate with the muffled greys of the dry-point.
 She kept a printing press in the kitchen and continued to work into old age.
 She had, without doubt, established herself as one of the foremost graphic artists of her generation.